gfreewind/dhcp_test_tool/README.md

 ## Sources Directory
+bin: There is one execute binary of this tool.
+You could run it directly.
 Because I wanted to share some codes with different projects, so I created the inc and utils directories as the most outside directory.
 The dhcp_tool saves the project file and source codes of DHCP performance tool.